jeremyrayjewell/cyber_journal/writeups/overthewire/bandit05.md

        ! expr True if expr is false.
 This character will also usually need protection from interpretation by the shell.
 </pre>

 `find ./inhere -type f ! -executable` thus returns 60 results, and with grepping for text we get 59.
 More exploration is needed.
-Are next criterium is the file's size, decribed as 1033 bytes.
-Looking through `man `find` again, we find this in the `TESTS` section:
+Our next criterium is the file's size, decribed as 1033 bytes.
+Looking through `man find` again, we find this in the `TESTS` section:

 <pre markdown>
        -size n[cwbkMG]